JetBrains/intellij-sdk-docs/topics/basics/plugin_signing.md

 ### CLI Tool

-CLI tool is required in case you don't rely on the Gradle IntelliJ Plugin – i.e. when working with on Themes.
+CLI tool is required if you don't rely on the Gradle IntelliJ Plugin – i.e. when working with Themes.

 To get the latest Marketplace ZIP Signer CLI Tool, visit the [JetBrains/marketplace-zip-signer](https://github.com/JetBrains/marketplace-zip-signer/releases) GitHub Releases page.
 After downloading the `zip-signer-cli.jar`, execute it as below: